Perpetual Adoration – The Chapel of the Annunciation

 Now imagine, that loved one was Jesus, and you had six solid hours of direct one-on-one quality time with Him.
 In the peace and comfort of a quiet little chapel. no distractions, no interruptions.
 The time and the “space” to really open your heart and your soul to the one who loves you more than anyone else.
 You can share your dreams, share your worries, share your joys.
 Share your sorrows.
 Share a book – maybe even explore your favourite passage of scripture, and really hear what Jesus is saying to you – just you – through His word.

-I had just such a quality time with Jesus recently – a sort of mini retreat – in our Chapel of the Annunciation, very early one Sunday morning and I am still counting the blessings!
+That was my experience when I recently did a sort of mini retreat in the Chapel of the Annunciation and I am still counting the blessings!

 Last month was my first time committing a six-hour period to Jesus in the adoration chapel.
 I approached it as a mini-retreat and let my time be guided by a book I found in the chapel: I Believe in Love: A Personal Retreat Based on the Teaching of St. Therese of Lisieux.
 My six hours was unlike any retreat I had made before; much more personal, more exclusive.
 I was focused on Jesus, and in that room, Jesus was focused only on me.
 It was beautiful.
 The feelings of joy and peace filled the room almost immediately; praise just seemed to come naturally, and fill my heart.
 I committed to give six hours of my time to Jesus, but what He gave me was so much more.
 The joy and peace and praise touched me more deeply than ever before, and sustained me for many days.